Health & Wellness

 Jewish & Israeli life

 Experiencing the keyboard allows music students to have a better understanding of musicianship overall and how music is put together.
 This class is recommended for instrumental students and singers at the elementary or intermediate level.
-In addition to keyboard orientation and the exploration of piano repertoire, students learn sight-reading and harmonization through a supportive small-group environment, .
+In addition to keyboard orientation and the exploration of piano repertoire, students learn sight-reading and harmony through a supportive, small-group environment.
 No previous piano experience is necessary.
 Having a piano or keyboard at home is helpful but not required.
-This class can be taken on its own or as part of a Young Artists Program.
 Class size is limited to 6 students.

-Group classes are a key component of instrumental instruction, including the Suzuki approach.
-Classes are offered in cello, clarinet, flute, guitar, piano, saxophone, violin, viola and voice.
-Classes may be taken without being part of a Young Artists Program, but concurrent private lessons, either at the Thurnauer School or elsewhere, are required.
+Group classes for private-lesson students are a key component of instrumental instruction, including the Suzuki approach.
+Classes are offered in cello, clarinet, flute, guitar, percussion, piano, saxophone, violin and viola.
+Concurrent private lessons, either at the Thurnauer School or elsewhere, are required.

 Consult recommendation or schedule a placement evaluation to determine level.